cocos/cocos-docs/en/content-workflow/scene-editing.md

 - `Canvas` will fit the screen resolution automatically, use it as the root node will provide a solid screen size reference to all the renderer node in scene.
 Please read [Auto fit for multi-resolution](../ui/multi-resolution.md) to learn details.
 - `Canvas` default anchor point is at `(0.5, 0.5)` and `Canvas` node will fit the screen size so any node under `Canvas` will use the screen center as the origin.
 This will make scene and UI building easy (for example create a button with label at the center), it also makes positioning nodes with scripting much easier.

-If you don't like using `Canvas` to make coordinate system's origin at the center of screen, you can also delete `Canvas` node and apply your own prefered policy.
+If you don't like using `Canvas` to make coordinate system's origin at the center of screen, you can also delete `Canvas` node and apply your own preferred policy.

 ### Nodes contains only logical components